 Under the Happy Eyes Programme, the Company has provided vision screening, refractive error support and cataract surgeries to 7 lakh+ people in Tamil Nadu, Karnataka, Uttar Pradesh, Uttarakhand, and Bihar.
 Through projects such as Gift of Vision, the Mobile Rural Vehicle Project and Nanna Kannu, the Company focused on weavers' communities. tribal villages, ensuring that vulnerable populations receive essential eye care services.
-The Company also initiated an Eye Screening Programme for commercial vehicle drivers and allied workers in Tamil Nadu and Karnataka
+The Company also initiated an Eye Screening Programme for commercial vehicle drivers and allied workers in Tamil Nadu and Karnataka support for five tribal ITIs continues to make a positive impact on the lives of around 1,581 students from tribal communities.
+Focus has been on key areas such as providing recruitment assistance, offering employability skills, conducting online sessions, facilitating job placements, and providing infrastructural support where necessary.
+Through these initiatives, the Company aims to empower tribal students and equip them with the skills and resources needed for a successful future.

 The Company's dedication to supporting Affirmative Action through tribal school education continues without pause.
-Celebrating its 37th year, the Titan Scholarship Programme stands as the Company's longestrunning initiative.
-This year, the Company awarded 784 scholarships with 83% girls, and 44% from SC/ST communities. support to create impactful, sustainable ventures.
+Celebrating its 37th year, the Titan Scholarship Programme stands as the Company's longest-running initiative.
+This year, the Company awarded 784 scholarships with 83% girls, and 44% from SC/ST communities.